orbitalquark/textadept/doc/12_Compiling.md

 performance-wise to justify it being Textadept's default runtime.
 LuaJIT's [ffi library][], however, appears to be useful for interfacing with external, non-Lua, libraries.

-You can compile Textadept with LuaJIT by running `make LUAJIT=1` for Linux systems, `make OSX=1 LUAJIT=1` for Mac OSX, and `make WIN32=1 LUAJIT=1` for Windows systems.

-Please note that a `lua51.dll` is produced for Windows platforms because limitations on external Lua library loading do not allow statically linking LuaJIT to Textadept.
-Static linking occurs on all other platforms.

 [LuaJIT]: http://luajit.org
 [ffi library]: http://luajit.org/ext_ffi.html